castai/audit-logs-receiver/README.md

 ## License

 Code is licensed under the [Apache License 2.0](LICENSE).
-See [NOTICE.md](NOTICE.md) for complete details, including software and third-party licenses and permissions.∏
+See [NOTICE.md](NOTICE.md) for complete details, including software and third-party licenses and permissions.